mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 ## IoT Edge

+[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) is an Internet of Things (IoT) service that builds on top of IoT Hub.
+This service is meant for customers who want to analyze data on devices, or "at the edge," instead of in the cloud.
+By moving parts of your workload to the edge, your devices can spend less time sending messages to the cloud and react more quickly to events.

 Gateways in IoT Edge solutions provide device connectivity and edge analytics to IoT devices that otherwise wouldn't have those capabilities.

 Azure IoT Edge can be used to satisfy all needs for an IoT gateway regardless of whether they are related to connectivity, identity, or edge analytics.

 Gateway patterns in this article only refer to characteristics of downstream device connectivity and device identity, not how device data is processed on the gateway.

 ![iot-edge-gateway](assets/edge-as-gateway.png)